Trey Mancini Player Props: Cubs vs. Brewers

 - The pitching staff for the Brewers had a collective 9.5 K/9 last season, the third-best in the league.

-- Brewers pitchers combined to surrender 190 total home runs at a clip of 1.2 per game (25th in baseball).
+- Brewers pitchers combined to allow 190 total home runs last year (1.2 per game).
+That ranked 25th in baseball.

-- Woodruff makes his first start of the season for the Brewers.

-- The 30-year-old right-hander started and threw six innings when he last appeared Monday, Oct.
-3 against the Arizona Diamondbacks.
+- When he last appeared on Tuesday, Oct.
+4, the 27-year-old left-hander started the game and went six scoreless innings against the Arizona Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.